 Are you new to Greek life?
 Check out the Center for Fraternity & Sorority Life at UH.

 Students who belong to sororities and fraternities, or other student organizations, carry a great deal of responsibility.
 Holding leadership or officer positions, maintaining a certain GPA, and balancing academic as well as organization responsibilities can be stressful!
 Provided below, is information about specific mental health issues which may affect members and leaders In Greek Life.
-CAPS resources that may be helpful for the issues below include Individual or Group Counseling, helping with specific outreach events, or our weekly Food for Thought workshops.
+CAPS resources that may be helpful for the issues below include Individual or Group Counseling, and helping with specific outreach events.

 Most sororities and fraternities have semester or annual fees, which pay for events, memorabilia, and dues to the national organization.
 Fees will range in amount and frequency.
 Many organizations may offer scholarships or payment plans to help with costs.
 Discuss any options your organization might offer to make the financial obligation more comfortable.
-Budgeting in general can be difficult while a student.
-Check out this article for tips and resources.
+Budgeting, in general, can be difficult while a student.
+Check out this Back-to-School Money Guide: Making a Budget article for tips and resources.
 If financial concerns are causing significant distress, you may want to consider speaking with an individual counselor or attending a workshop on finances or stress management.

 Depression is more than just temporary sadness or “the blues.”
-It can affect your mood, concentration, sleep, activity level, interests and behavior.
+It can affect your mood, concentration, sleep, activity level, interests, and behavior.
 If you think you may be suffering from depression please contact a CAPS clinician or other mental health provider.
-If you are still unsure of your symptoms, please take this confidential, anonymous screening.
+If you are still unsure of your symptoms, please take this confidential, anonymous Quick Depression Test.
 Although this will not substitute for advice from your health provider, it may give you a better understanding of how your symptoms are affecting you and hopefully encourage you to seek help.

 Drug and Alcohol Use

 The responsibilities as a student, as well as a Greek member or leader, can lead to stress.
 When stress goes untreated, it can deepen into anxiety.
 Anxiety can be experienced via panic attacks, compulsions, uncontrollable thoughts, or racing thoughts.
 If you are experiencing any symptoms like these that are interfering with your daily life and even your relationships, it is time to get help.
-These problems are not uncommon, but can have devastating effects if left untreated.
-Take this free and confidential screening to see if you are experiencing significant anxiety symptoms.
+These problems are not uncommon but can have devastating effects if left untreated.
+Take this free and confidential Anxiety Screening Test to see if you are experiencing significant anxiety symptoms.

 Gay, Lesbian, Bisexual, Transgender Issues